 Because of Lisa’s own personal story of healing from major trauma, her prayer is that the songs she has written with the inspiration of the Spirit of God will strike a chord in your own heart to know God’s love in such a way that you will be set free from the chains of fear, depression, shame and other things that keep you from walking in the full destiny He has appointed for you!
 To read more about Lisa’s testimony, click here.

 Lisa’s single “Waiting for You” was released on Sept.
 17th, 2013 produced by Canadian singer/songwriter Jon Bryant.
-The single was the beginning of a new project entitled “Songbird” which was produced and mixed at the well-known Castle Recording Studios (Nashville) and several songs recorded there with top Nashville studio musicians including Gordon Mote, Joel Keys and Chip Davis.
+The single was the beginning of a new project entitled “Songbird” which was produced and mixed at the well-known Castle Recording Studios (Nashville) and several songs recorded there with top Nashville studio musicians including Gordon Mote, Joel Keys, Spencer Ward and Chip Davis.
 The album reflects both a big sound of rock praise and more intimate love songs, including a song written for her husband, “Love Has Never Failed Us Both.”
 The title cut “Songbird” is written and dedicated specifically for the sex trafficked victim who, tragically, is never is heard or seen from again.